 The Clinical Application Series is delivered at the CPNP Annual Meeting but is also recorded and delivered online for those wishing to take this programming as a distance education component.
 Successful completion of an online examination is required.

-The Psychopharmacology Pearls is provided as a distance education component and consists of up to five clinical review articles focused on single disorders, or on one or more distinct aspects of a single psychiatric, neurologic, or substance use disorder.
-Authored by leading experts in the field and hosted in CPNP’s peer-reviewed journal, The Mental Health Clinician (MHC), the case-based monographs offer therapeutic advice based on both evidence and longstanding clinical experience.
+The Psychopharmacology Pearls is provided as a distance education component and consists of four clinical review articles focused on single disorders, or on one or more distinct aspects of a single psychiatric, neurologic, or substance use disorder.
+Authored by leading experts in the field and hosted in CPNP’s peer-reviewed journal, The Mental Health Clinician (MHC), these case-based articles will be full referenced and offer therapeutic advice based on both evidence and longstanding clinical experience.

 The From Theory to Practice Case Series is provided as a distance education component and provides the opportunity to study a complex psychiatric case comorbid with a medical diagnosis and associated complex medication regimen.
 Each case is focused on a specific psychiatric disease state with participants following one patient through several encounters over a period of time.